 So what makes me and Clarity Valuations different?
 Firstly I am entirely independent and have no vested interest in the pieces that I value.
 My fees are fixed and based on a per-item system and not a percentage of the item's value.
 Ensuring there is no conflict of interest so that I can provide an expert and non-biased report.
 I also do not accept commission payments from jewellers or insurance companies.
 Neither do I buy, sell, or broker.
 For me, offering my clients independence and honesty is of paramount importance.

 Secondly, and adhering to my principal that it should be easy to obtain a valuation.
 We

 specialise in providing a private visitation service, where we will come to you to inspect the pieces.
 Because I want to keep the disruption to yourself to an absolute minimum, and I don't want you to have to send your most treasured items away for weeks on end.
 During the appointment, I will record all the pertinent information relating to your item(s), along with taking digital hotographs of each piece.
 Once the inspection has been completed, I leave the item(s) with you and return to the office to undertake the valuation's research aspect.
 The completed report is then sent on to you within a few working days.
 If it is not convenient for me to come to you, I would be delighted to welcome you to either our Bristol or Cardiff office.

 So whatever your valuation needs may be, whether you live in Bristol, Bath, Cardiff, Cheltenham, Gloucester, Newport, Swansea, Taunton, Tenby, Worcester, or anywhere in the South West of England or South Wales.
-You can be rest assured that I and Clarity Valuations will provide you with a truly personal, professional and independent watch or jewellery valuation.
+You can rest assured that I and Clarity Valuations will provide you with a truly personal, professional, and independent watch or jewellery valuation.